lihavi/Code-Challenge-SuperHeroes/README.md

 The following API endpoints are available:

 ## GET /heroes
-Returns a JSON array of all heroes in the database, in the following format:
+Here is the live link https://super-heroes-r32i.onrender.com/heroes-To view all heroes Here is the live link https://super-heroes-r32i.onrender.com/heroes/2-To view heroes by id Returns a JSON array of all heroes in the database, in the following format:
 ```
 [